Traps with Back or Shoulders?

-To fully understand this concept it helps to study how the force
+To fully understand this concept, it helps to study how the force

 vectors act within the structures of the body.
 I remember seeing

-biomechanics text book (Kreighbaum, E., Barthels, K.M., (1996).
+text book (Kreighbaum, E., Barthels, K.M., (1996).
+Biomechanics;

-of the quadriceps.
 I now exhibit a corrected

 diagram on the Angle of Pull page.

-Actually on that diagram, I have used the corrected force vectors
+Actually, on that diagram, I have used the corrected force vectors

 and added muscle's force vectors to understand a nearly opposite